frankymz/ArticleQuery/README.md

 # articlequery
 Flask authoriztion is in application.py and the src folder is the client side.
 The screenshots below show the AWS and Docker developments.
+Unfortunately I had to stop paying for AWS.

 ## Docker container with client and server Docker images